DadOpsMateoMaddox/Cybersec-Scanner/README.md

 ```

 **Pro Tips**:

-- Get a Shodan API key from [shodan.io](https://shodan.io) (the free tier is fine for testing)
+- Get a Shodan API key from [shodan.io](https://shodan.io) (the free tier is fine for testing, unless you're scanning the entire internet, in which case you have bigger problems)
-- Use Gmail App Passwords for email authentication (regular passwords won't work)
+- Use Gmail App Passwords for email authentication (regular passwords won't work because Google doesn't trust you, and honestly, they're probably right)
-- The `nmap_args` can be customized based on your scanning needs and time constraints
+- The `nmap_args` can be customized based on your scanning needs and time constraints (and how much you enjoy watching progress bars)

 ## Usage